MrShadow335/Query_Chatbot/README.md

 💁‍♀️ How to use

-    Clone locally and install packages with pip using pip install -r requirements.txt Run locally using hypercorn main:app --reload
+Clone locally and install packages with pip using:
+        pip install -r requirements.txt
+Run locally using
+        uvicorn main:app --reload

 ## Environment Variables